 The Book page

-Click here for more information
+See below for more information

 ASPEN was established in 1990, following an initiative by Joe Sinclair at a Society of Authors' AGM, based on his experience of marketing his own first book: Refrigerated Transportation.
-Since that time he has published another nine books, including seven of his own, and has had three other books published by commercial publishing houses.
+Since that time he has published another 14 books, including 12 of his own, and has had three other books published by commercial publishing houses.
 In most cases he made more money from the books he self-published than from those published by others.

 Joe's collaboration with Michael Mallows (co-author of Peace of Mind is a Piece of Cake) was expanded in 2002 with the introduction of the e-zine and magazine Nurturing Potential for which Joe was Managing Editor and Michael a consulting editor.